pyigm/pyigm/docs/fitlls.rst

 When the LLS gui launches, you should begin by left clicking in the plot window.
 This will activate plotting and key strokes (see below for the help message).
+Then press "#" to specify the model spec and to add a continuum.
 You should then refine the continuum ("C", "1", "2").

 From there, navigate to the LLS of interest, add a model ("A" or "F"), refine it and the continuum, etc.